SoftUni-Internal/interactive-content/EN/04-Table-Relations/05-Relational-Schema.md

 Here is a step-by-step guide on how to create the schemas.

-1. Click on "Database" then select "Reverse Engineer"
+1. Click on "Database" then select "Reverse Engineer":

 [image assetsSrc="Diagram-Creation.png" /]